advexp/component-advexp.settings-new/README.md

 ####Details

-Create cross-platform settings and make them accessible in your iOS or Android application natively.
+Create cross-platform settings and make them accessible in your iOS or Android projects natively.

 - **iOS**: Storing settings in a normal form using *NSUserDefaults*
 - **iOS**: Storing settings in an encrypted form using Keychain